-Written By ESR News Blog Editor Thomas Ahearn The U.S. Equal Employment Opportunity Commission (EEOC) – the agency that enforces federal laws prohibiting employment discrimination – has approved its Strategic Plan for Fiscal Years 2018-2022 to help the EEOC prevent and remedy unlawful employment discrimination and advance equal opportunity for all in the workplace.
-Implementation …Continue reading "EEOC Approves Strategic Plan for 2018-2022"
+Written By ESR News Blog Editor Thomas Ahearn On November 15, 2018, the U.S. Equal Employment Opportunity Commission (EEOC) – the federal agency that enforces laws prohibiting employment discrimination – issued its Fiscal Year (FY) 2018 Performance and Accountability Report (PAR) which reported significant increases in outreach efforts and enforcement actions to prevent and remedy …Continue reading "EEOC Issues Performance and Accountability Report for Fiscal Year 2018"

 Written By Employment Screening Resources® (ESR) Employment Screening Resources® (ESR) – a leading global background check firm – has been named to the 2018 HRO Today Magazine Baker’s Dozen for Top Pre-Employment Screening Services (PDF).
 ESR was ranked top Midsize Program Pre-employment Screening Size of Deal Leader and recognized as a Midsize Program Pre-employment Screening Leader …Continue reading "Employment Screening Resources (ESR) Named to 2018 HRO Today Magazine Baker’s Dozen for Top Pre-Employment Screening Services"